 Tame the cutting board

 Isn’t it annoying how a cutting board moves all over the counter when you’re trying to chop, slice stir or otherwise put it to use?
-You can take control of that naughty board when you do this: Place a damp paper or cloth towel under the board.
-Works like magic and puts you the chopper back in control.
+You can take control of that naughty board by placing a damp paper or cloth towel under the board.
+It works like magic and puts you the chopper back in control.

 Ice cream—it’s in the bag

-Ice cream can get rock hard in the freezer and it takes ages to thaw out just enough that you can eat it.
+Ice cream can get rock hard in the freezer; it takes ages to thaw out just enough to eat it.
 A simple trick to keep it just the right consistency is to put the container in a plastic freezer bag before throwing it in the freezer.